 If you’re unsure, this will be your absolute first task.

 Because I’m suggesting you become an Amazon affiliate, it’s worth you going to check out some of the products on offer.

-Remember, you want to be looking for higher value items… is there something there that could fit?
+Remember, you want to be looking for higher value items… is there something there that could fit in with your niche?

 When choosing an Amazon niche, I think you could go one of a couple of ways…